zzhangjii/learning-library/data-management-library/database/options/in-memory.md

     ![](img/inmemory/join_buffer.png)

 3. Let’s try a more complex query that encompasses three joins and an aggregation to our query.
 This time our query will compare the revenue for different product classes, from suppliers in a certain region for the year 1997.
 This query returns more data than the others we have looked at so far so we will use parallel execution to speed up the elapsed times so we don’t need to wait too long for the results.
+Alternative script:  `@03_3join_im.sql`

     ````
     set timing on